cfe-lab/MiCall/CONTRIBUTING.md

 1. Check that all the issues in the current milestone are closed, and make sure the code works in your development environment.
-Run all the unit tests as described above, process the microtest data set in your local copy of Kive, and process all the samples from test_samples.csv using the `release_test_*.py` scripts to compare the results of the new release with the previous version.
-Get the comparison signed off to begin the release process.
+Run all the unit tests as described above, process the microtest data set with your local copy `micall_basespace.py`.
 2. Check if the kiveapi package needs a new release by looking for new commits.
     Make sure you tested with the latest version.
 3. Determine what version number should be used next.
-Update the version number in `settings_default.py` if it hasn't been updated already, commit, and push.
 4. Copy the previous pipeline on QAI/lab_miseq_pipelines to make a new version.
     Use the `projects_dump.py` script and compare `projects.json` to check that the projects match.
+5. Check the history of the HIV and HCV rules files in the `micall/resistance` folder.
+If they have changed, create a new display file in the `docs` folder and upgrade the version numbers in the `genreport.yaml` file.
 5. Check the history of the `micall.alignment` folder.
 If it has changed since the last release, then update the version number in `setup.py`.
 6. [Create a release][release] on Github.
 Use "vX.Y" as the tag, where X.Y
-    matches the version you used in `settings_default.py`.
+    matches the version you used in QAI.
 If you have to redo a release, you can create additional releases with tags vX.Y.1, vX.Y.2, and so on.
 Mark the release as pre-release until you finish deploying it.
+7. Upgrade the scripts and docker image in your local Kive server.
+Process the microtest data.
-7. Upgrade the scripts and docker image in Kive, and record the id of the new pipeline.
+7. Upgrade the scripts and docker image in the Kive test server, and record the id of the new pipeline.
 You might find the Kive project's `dump_pipeline.py` and `upload_pipeline.py` scripts helpful.
 They are in the `utils` folder.
-First upgrade them on the test server, run them on a few samples, then upgrade them on the production server and run them on a few samples.
+8. Process all the samples from test_samples.csv on the Kive test server using the `release_test_*.py` scripts to compare the results of the new release with the previous version.
+Get the comparison signed off to begin the release process.
-8. Stop the micall_watcher service after you check that it's not processing any important runs.
+8. Stop the micall_watcher service on the main Kive server after you check that it's not processing any important runs.

         ssh user@server
         tail /var/log/micall/micall.log